-During the wars of the second half of the 14th – early 15th century, the castle passed from time to time from the Teutonic Knights to Polish and from Polish to the Teutonic Knights.
-Eventually, after 1411, it returned to Poland and on the initiative of king Władysław Jagiełło was considerably expanded.
+During the wars of the second half of the fourteenth and the beginning of the fifteenth century, the castle repeatedly passed from the hands to hands.
+In 1391 it withstood the siege of the Polish army, then returned to the Polish king, but in 1409 it was again captured by the Teutonic Knights.
+Finally, after 1411, it returned to Poland and on the initiative of king Władysław Jagiełło was considerably expanded.
 When the Second Peace of Toruń in 1466 ended Polish-Teutonic war, the castle lost its military significance and became the seat of the staroste.
 In the seventeenth century it was ravaged by the Swedes, although, as the graphics from 1627 show, it was previously partly ruined.
 Eventually, it was pulled down in the 19th century.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Pietrzak J., Zamki i dwory obronne w dobrach państwowych prowincji wielkopolskiej, Łódź 2003.